 Up-To-Date Equipment and Facilities

 For fiscal year 2023-24, the Department’s adopted operating budget is $51,803,084.
 Police headquarters is housed in a modern Public Safety Building completed in 2006 and shared with the McKinney Fire Department Administration.
 The agency and its employees are equipped with up-to-date technology, a fully compliant P-25 radio system, and a superb fleet.

 Joe Ellenburg joined the City of McKinney in November 1995.

 Chief Ellenburg has 30 years of law enforcement experience, beginning his career in law enforcement in 1992 with the Collin County Sheriff's Office.
 In 1995, he was hired by the McKinney Police Department where he rose through the ranks working in a wide variety of divisions.
 He became Assistant Chief in 2013 and was promoted to Chief of Police on December 5, 2022.

-- Two Assistant Chiefs report directly to the Chief of Police, as does the Police Financial Analyst, Internal Affairs Sergeant, Executive Assistant, and Administration Sergeant.
+- Two Assistant Chiefs report directly to the Chief of Police, as does the Police Financial Analyst, Internal Affairs Sergeant, Executive Assistant, the Accreditation Unit, and Administration Sergeant.
 The Crime Awareness and Education Officer, Mounted Unit, and Communications and Media Specialist report to the Administration Sergeant.
 Each Assistant Chief manages a bureau.

 The McKinney Police Department publishes news releases to keep you updated about current crime events in the city.
 We also periodically publish reports including our Annual Report.